Add Automation Actions

 Which produces this email:

-This template sends information about a threat to users in a condensed, summary format that includes a brief list of identified indicators of compromise.
+This template sends information about a threat to users in a condensed, summary format that includes a brief list of identified Indicators of Compromise (IOCs).

 Here’s an example: